 So what do we do with this rogue passage?
 Here is some background.

-The immediate context of the passage.
 The Pharisees had just witnessed Jesus healing a demon-possessed man who was blind and mute.
 Others who witnessed this display of power had an appropriate response.
 “All the people were astonished and said, ‘Could this be the Son of David’?”
 (12:23).
 The Pharisees, however, remained hard-hearted, “It is only by Beelzebub, the prince of demons, that this fellow drives out demons.”
 This was the second time they had said such a thing (cf. Matthew 9:34).
 Without doubt, they were committed in their contempt for Jesus.
 The unpardonable sin is clear: it is blasphemy or speaking against the Holy Spirit, and blasphemy, in this situation, means to attribute the power of the Holy Spirit to the work of Satan.

 So if you want to make a first pass at applying this passage, read the story of Jesus’ miracle.
 Do you believe that Jesus accomplished this because of an alignment with Satan himself?
 And don’t give mind to your fleeting doubt.
 The Pharisees had no doubts.
 Do you truly, in your heart, believe that Jesus did this miracle with Satan’s power?
 No, you don’t.
 Such a person would not read anything on the unpardonable sin.